 Cathy has worked with some of the country’s most talented designers including Dan Carithers, Jackye Lanham, Cindy Smith and Jane Schwab of Circa Interiors and Antiques.
 These distinguished designers added to her continuing education and love of art, antiques, and design.

 With extensive experience in decorative arts and design, Cathy is a well respected voice in the design community.
-She has served as the Interiors Editor for Peachy Magazine, and has participated as a sponsored blogger for the 2015 Spring High Point Market, an ambassador for the La Cienega Design Quarter's 2015 Legends event, and a trendspotter for the 2016 Winter Market at AmericasMart in Atlanta.
-She is a member of the Southeastern Chapter of the Institute of Classical Architecture and Art (ICAA) and the Designer Network for Coastal Living and Southern Living Magazines.
-She was recently named a finalist for the Atlanta Decorative Arts Center's Southeast Designer of the Year competition.
-Her popular design blog Bespoke Banter chronicles her interior inspirations and design adventures.
+She has served as the Interiors Editor for Peachy Magazine, and has participated as a sponsored blogger for the 2015 Spring High Point Market, an ambassador for the La Cienega Design Quarter’s 2015 Legends event, and a trendspotter for the 2016 Winter Market at AmericasMart in Atlanta.
+She is a member of the Institute of Classical Architecture and Art (ICAA), the Design Leadership Netowrk, and the Designer Network for Coastal Living and Southern Living Magazines.
+In 2016, she was named a finalist for the Atlanta Decorative Arts Center’s Southeast Designer of the Year competition.
+Her design blog Bespoke Banter chronicles her interior inspirations and design adventures.